'It's a weight off my shoulders'

 Everybody will have seen Graham's try against Wales.
 Not everybody will have noticed what he did in the immediate aftermath, the finger pointed at the spot in the stand where his young brother, Clark, was positioned, a gesture that said that the score was dedicated to him.

 Every day brought new dread that it might be Clark's last.
-Every time the phone rang in the house there was torment.
+Every time the phone rang in the house, there was torment.
 For the family - mum Leah, dad Ally, brother Brodie, sister Rhianna, the wider circle of Grahams and his girlfriend Louise - these were the darkest days of their lives.

 "He shouldn't be here," says Darcy.
 "He shouldn't.
 I've said that before.
 We spoke to nurses and doctors and it's a miracle he survived.
 He had to learn how to walk and talk again.
-That Wales game last year (Graham was in bits but he still managed to score a try in a one-point loss) was the first match I'd played since the accident and a year on from that he's down in Wales with all his mates.
+That Wales game last year [Graham was in bits but he still managed to score a try in a one-point loss] was the first match I'd played since the accident and a year on from that he's down in Wales with all his mates.

 "My mum was worried about him going there but he was great.
 When I scored, I knew where he was sitting and I pointed up to him.
 Him and his mates were going mental.
 He's hoping to get back to work now so that's a big stepping stone for him."